nathanielangeles/tcm-capstone/Blue/Blue.md

 ## Overview

 This writeup covers the exploitation of a vulnerable SMB service in the "Blue" lab from TCM Academy using the EternalBlue exploit.
-The attack involves enumerating the target using `nmap` and exploiting it using Metasploit.
+The attack involves enumerating the target using `nmap` and exploiting it using `Metasploit Framework`.

 ## Tools Used